4 Reasons When You Should Switch from Vinyl (HTV) to Screen Printed Transfers

 Or you can just upload a piece of artwork that your customer brings to you.

 It takes just minutes to create a design and order the transfers.
-The turnaround time for the screen printed transfers is same day for one color if ordered by 11 am.
+The turnaround time for the screen printed transfers is next day for one color if ordered by 3 pm.
 Multi-color designs take just 2 days.

 With Easy View, it allows you to preview and share your design on the apparel of choice.
 Email it to your customer and it looks like it is coming from your own email.